Planning on spending a day exploring the King West neighbourhood in Toronto?

 It’s a very millennial-friendly neighbourhood, with tons of Instagram-worthy spots and cool places to visit!

-From aesthetically-pleasing brunch to cocktails and pedicures, there are a bunch of different activities you can do in the trendy King West neighbourhood.
+From Instagrammable brunch spots to cocktails and pedicures, there are a bunch of different activities you can do in the trendy King West neighbourhood of Toronto.

-Here’s my guide on the best things to do on King Street West, if you’re planning on spending a day in the neighbourhood!
+Here’s my guide on the best things to do on King Street West in Toronto, if you’re planning on spending a day exploring the neighbourhood!

 1. Brunch at Oretta